Distributed Dynamic Associative Memory via Online Convex Optimization: Introduction

 \textbf{Online Convex Optimization (OCO):} OCO \cite{orabona2019modern,shalev2012online} is performed over a sequence of consecutive rounds, where at each round a learner selects a decision.
 After the decision is made, a cost function is revealed and the learner incurs a corresponding loss.
 The learner then updates its parameters based on the observed loss to improve subsequent performance.
 This procedure may model AM \cite{behrouz2025s,wang2025test,zhong2025understanding}, where cues evoke responses that are iteratively corrected through feedback.
 In OCO, the performance metric is the \textit{regret} \cite{orabona2019modern,shalev2012online}, which can be categorized as either static or dynamic.

 The \textit{static regret} \cite{orabona2019modern,shalev2012online,zinkevich2003online} measures the difference between the cumulative loss incurred by the algorithm and that of the best fixed decision in hindsight.
-In contrast, the \textit{dynamic regret} \cite{zinkevich2003online,yang2016tracking,zhao2020dynamic,zhang2019adaptive} quantifies the performance gap with respect to a time-varying comparator sequence, capturing the algorithm’s adaptability to non-stationary environments.
-To minimize regret, two of the most widely used algorithms are \textit{online gradient descent} (OGD) \cite{zinkevich2003online} and \textit{follow-the-regularized-leader} (FTRL) \cite{orabona2019modern,shalev2012online}.
-Compared with FTRL, OGD is computationally simpler and faster, as it updates the model using only the current gradient without storing past information.
+For convex losses, the optimal static regret bound is known to be of order $\mathcal{O}(\sqrt{T})$, where $T$ is the time horizon, which can be achieved by algorithms such as \textit{online gradient descent} (OGD) \cite{zinkevich2003online,hazan2016introduction}.
+In contrast, the \textit{dynamic regret} \cite{zinkevich2003online,yang2016tracking,zhao2020dynamic,zhang2019adaptive} quantifies the performance gap with respect to a time-varying comparator sequence, capturing the algorithm's adaptability to non-stationary environments.
+The optimal dynamic regret also scales at $\sqrt{T}$, with multiplicative factors that depend on measures of environmental variation, such as the path-length \cite{zhang2018adaptive}, the squared path-length \cite{zhang2017improved}, and the functional variation \cite{besbes2015non}.

 \textbf{Distributed learning:} Distributed learning has been an active research direction for decades.
 Depending on the learning objective, it can be broadly categorized into single-task learning and multi-task learning \cite{cao2023communication}.
-Within single-task distributed learning, it can be further divided into parameter-server–based and fully decentralized paradigms \cite{cao2023communication}.
-In the parameter-server–based settings, the most well-known paradigm is federated learning \cite{kairouz2021advances}, where each agent optimizes a local objective using its own data and periodically aggregates model updates to obtain a global model.
+Within single-task distributed learning, it can be further divided into parameter-server based and fully decentralized paradigms \cite{cao2023communication}.
+In the parameter-server based settings, the most well-known paradigm is federated learning \cite{kairouz2021advances}, where each agent optimizes a local objective using its own data and periodically aggregates model updates to obtain a global model.
 In contrast, fully decentralized learning is based on inter-agent message passing \cite{xin2020general}.
 Specifically, in consensus-based distributed learning \cite{dimakis2010gossip}, agents exchange information only with their neighbors and iteratively update to reach an agreement on a common model.
 In multi-task distributed learning formulations, the problem is to learn multiple heterogeneous, but generally related tasks distributed over agents \cite{zhang2021survey}.
 Existing approaches either infer task correlations from data-driven similarity measures \cite{liu2017distributed} or define them explicitly through spatial or geographical adjacency \cite{nassif2020multitask}.